 PGY2 Infectious Diseases

-The PGY2 Pharmacy Residency in Infectious Diseases (ID) at Nebraska Medicine offers a unique and stimulating learning environment that provides comprehensive clinical training in antimicrobial stewardship and infectious diseases pharmacy practice.
-Each resident completing this program will become a highly qualified pharmacy practitioner in the care of patients with infectious diseases by gaining knowledge and confidence in antimicrobial use while improving time management, expertise in complex problem solving, and critical thinking skills for patient care.
-The goals and objectives for this program are aligned with the ASHP Infectious Diseases PGY2 Accreditation Standards to develop clinical specialists in antimicrobial stewardship and infectious diseases pharmacy practice.
+The Nebraska Medicine PGY2 Infectious Diseases (ID) Pharmacy Residency offers a unique and stimulating learning environment that balances comprehensive clinical training in antimicrobial stewardship and infectious diseases pharmacy practice.
+Each resident completing this program will become a highly qualified pharmacy practitioner in the care of patients with infectious diseases by gaining knowledge and confidence in antimicrobial use while improving time management, expertise in complex problem solving and critical thinking skills for patient care.
+This program's goals and objectives align with the ASHP Infectious Diseases PGY2 Accreditation Standards to develop clinical specialists in antimicrobial stewardship and infectious diseases pharmacy practice.

-The resident will be integrally involved with health-care professionals throughout the continuum of patient care, including patient assessment, education, and therapeutic recommendations.
-Working with knowledgeable pharmacy clinicians, the resident also will gain experience serving as a preceptor for pharmacy students and mentoring PGY1 pharmacy residents.
+The resident will be integrally involved with health care professionals throughout the patient care continuum, including patient assessment, education and therapeutic recommendations.
+Working with knowledgeable pharmacy clinicians, the resident will also gain experience serving as a preceptor for pharmacy students and mentoring PGY1 pharmacy residents.
 Residents will provide compassionate, progressive, evidence-based medical care.
-The program allows tailored instruction for the individual based on interest and past experiences.
+The program allows tailored instruction for the individual based on interests and past experiences.

 Comprehensive Pharmacy Activities

-Residents participate in all aspects of care for our patients with infections.
+Residents participate in all aspects of care for our patients with infections, including:

 Practice Area

-Nebraska Medicine is the clinical partner of the University of Nebraska Medical Center (UNMC), which includes the Colleges of Medicine, Pharmacy, Nursing, Dentistry and Allied Health.
-With an enrollment of over 4,000 students, UNMC is the only public academic health science center in Nebraska and is internationally recognized as a leader in patient care, research and education.
+Nebraska Medicine is the clinical partner of the University of Nebraska Medical Center (UNMC), which includes the Colleges of Medicine, Pharmacy, Nursing, Dentistry and Allied and Public Health .
+With an enrollment of over 4,000 students, UNMC is the only public academic health science center in Nebraska.
+It is internationally recognized as a leader in patient care, research, and education.
 The not-for-profit hospital is known for excellence and innovation in medicine.

-Nebraska Medicine is licensed for 809 beds between its two campuses and is a Comprehensive Level One trauma center.
-The resident will be based on the main academic campus of The Nebraska Medical Center.
-As the primary teaching site for UNMC, Nebraska Medicine is a respected leader in blood and marrow transplantation, cardiac and vascular services, oncology, neurosciences and solid organ transplantation.
+Nebraska Medicine is licensed for 809 beds between its two campuses and is a Comprehensive Level One Trauma Center.
+The resident will be based at the Nebraska Medical Center, located on the main academic campus of Nebraska Medicine.
+As the primary teaching site for UNMC, Nebraska Medicine is a respected leader in blood and marrow transplantation, cardiac and vascular services, oncology, neurosciences, and solid organ transplantation.
 Nebraska Medicine and the UNMC Division of Infectious Diseases are nationally recognized for their work in antimicrobial stewardship and biocontainment.

 IDSA Antimicrobial Stewardship seal